 When it comes to destinations with historic castles, the Netherlands might not immediately spring to mind.
 However, the Dutch have some pretty breathtaking castles that you shouldn’t miss out on!

-So, here is a quick guide to 12 of the most beautiful castles the Netherlands has to offer.
+Grab your glass slippers and your best camera.
+Here’s a quick guide to 13 of the most beautiful castles and palaces the Netherlands has to offer.

 This post might have affiliate links that help us write the articles you love, at no extra cost to you.
 Read our statement.